cobwebch/svconnector/Documentation/Developers/Sample/Index.rst

 This makes it easier to enter a configuration for testing, in particular to avoid forgetting some important parameter.
-This sample configuration does not have to be declared in any way, but is expected to be strictly located in :code:`Resources/Public/Samples/Configuration.txt` .
+This sample configuration does not have to be declared in any way, but is expected to be strictly located in :code:`Resources/Public/Samples/Configuration.json` .

-It consists of a simple text file, with one configuration option per line, as you would input it in the BE module.
-Please check the existing connector services (Feed, JSON, SQL, CSV) for examples.
+It consists of a simple JSON file.
+Check the existing connector services (Feed, JSON, SQL, CSV) for examples.